For Greater Glory

 Other major campaign benefactors include the Capitano family - Joe Capitano Sr. '56, Joe Capitano Jr. '84, and Frank Capitano '87 - who donated $3 million, and Richard "Steve" Jenkins '75, who donated $2.5 million.
 The campaign supports the school’s Strategic Plan, which was developed in 2011.
 “For Greater Glory” represents a renewal of school life by investing fully in Jesuit’s people, programs, and facilities – starting with a robust, sustainable financial aid program.

 Jesuit has been committed to educating any qualified boy who desires to attend since its beginnings.
-For the 2016-17 school year, for example, more than 1/4th of Jesuit’s students received a total of $1.95 million in financial aid.
+For both the 2016-17 school year and 2017-18 school year, for example, more than 1/4th of Jesuit’s students received $1.95 million in financial aid each year.

 “We have an historic commitment to provide a Jesuit education and formation to as many boys in the Tampa Bay area as possible, regardless of the financial means of their family,” Fr.
 Hermes said.
 “This requires, of course, a commitment to a financial aid program that is sustainable long-term.
 This campaign makes that possible.”

 Aerial rendering of Jesuit High School's Campus Master Plan

-Also part of Phase I is a new Administration and Student Services building.
+Also part of Phase I is a new Administration and Student Services building (later named Gonzmart Hall).
 A grand, two-story, 32,000-square foot structure, it will be the face of Jesuit along Himes Ave, a dynamic and enduring presence.
 It will be home to numerous school departments, notably counseling and college admissions.

 When the Chapel and Administration building are complete, Phase II will begin.
 It may include a comprehensive new two-story, collegiate-style Student Activities Center, with an adjacent 500-seat Dining Hall among its many amenities; a spectacular new Fine and Performing Arts Center with a 450-seat theater/auditorium; and a new two-story, state-of-the-art Science and Math building, complete with independent labs equipped with the latest technology, to further Jesuit's academic excellence in the increasingly advanced STEM subjects.